sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

             J. Combin.
 Theory Ser.
 A 98 (2002), no. 1, 118--126.
             :doi:`10.1006/jcta.2001.3231`

 ..
+[JK2003] \L. K. Jørgensen, M. Klin, M.,
+            *Switching of edges in strongly regular graphs.
+            I. A family of partial difference sets on 100 vertices*, Electronic Journal of Combinatorics 10(1), 2003.

+..
 [JKT2001] Zvonimir Janko, Hadi Kharaghani, and Vladimir D. Tonchev.
              *The existence of a Bush-type Hadamard matrix of order 324 and two new infinite classes of symmetric designs*.